alex-mazzariol/com.wikispaces.es1011.gamemenu/README.md

 On the onChanged event (referred to the DataSet being observed), the object populates itself with the views from the data adapter.

 Drink_ImageListAdapter provides such a data adapter, and inflates a drink_listitem layout for every item in the dataset required.
 The inflated layout is also populated with data from the item.
+Drink images are stored in the database as names, and the Drink_ImageListAdapter loads them from the PNG in the resources.

 Two more objects, namely Drink_Order and Drink_OriginalList hide the abstraction of the current order model and the original list model.
 Such objects access the database in similar ways, instantiating an SQLiteOpenHelper and executing simple queries.
 The Drink_OriginalList model handles database creation and population with dummy data, and exposes methods to retrieve the full list of drinks and details about a particular drink.